MarkhamLee/internet-and-iot-data-platform/README.md

 The repo contains the the code for the Airflow Dags (written in TaskFlow API format), custom Airflow plugins for connecting to things like InfluxDB and the custom code for managing and ingesting data It also has the extended but not quite custom Docker image I used for Airflow (*so it has all of my Python dependencies*).
 Plan is to continuously add data sources/features in the coming months.

 ### Recent Updates
+* 1/11: added a bot that regularly pulls down data from [Raspberry Pi Locator](https://rpilocator.com/) via RSS, checks the age of the updates for Raspberry Pi 5s and if they're younger than 12 hours, sends me an alert via Slack.
-* 01/10: updating logging within the custom code containers for better integration with K8s logging, OpenTelemetry, Loki, et, al. I.e., cleaning up tech debt.
+* 01/10: updating logging within the custom code containers for better integration with K8s logging AKA OpenTelemetry, Loki, et, al. I.e., cleaning up tech debt.
 * 12/27: Updated the Readme with the latest architecture and technical details
 * 12/26: moved all single board computers (e.g., Raspberry Pis) to the cluster as dedicated agent nodes for receiving data from USB based climate sensors and the Zigbee Hub.
 Added instructions + the values.yaml files for deploying Zigbee2MQTT on Kubernetes.
 * 12/18: added container/microservice (flask API wrapper around Slack client) for sending alert messages via Slack, so I don't have to include the Slack SDK, client, etc., in the individual services that send Slack alerts.